How to Determine the Financial Year-End for Companies in Indonesia

 Here are other factors to consider when choosing a financial year-end:

-- Company’s business cycle: The ideal year-end would be one that corresponds with the end of the busy season.
-This means that less inventory needs to be calculated and this decreases costs while increasing accuracy.
-Choosing a quiet time of the year to close the books also makes it more convenient for support staff as there are fewer transactions in progress.
+The ideal year-end would be one that corresponds with the end of the busy season.
+This reduces the amount of inventory that needs to be counted, lowering costs and improving accuracy.
+Closing the books during a quieter period also makes the process more convenient for support staff, as there are fewer transactions to manage. - Subsidiary company:

 Penalties on Failure to Report or Late Reporting

-The deadline will count as a full month if it is exceeded by one day and tax officials will impose penalties accordingly.
+The deadline will count as a full month if it is exceeded by one day, and tax officials will impose penalties accordingly.
 Companies that have a record of failing to comply will also receive increased scrutiny from tax officials in the future.